 The mobile app has an intuitive interface and integrates with Siri.
 Investors can ask questions like, “Hey, Siri, what is my current Robinhood balance?” or “Hey, Siri, open my Robinhood investing account.”
 Traders can link their bank data and conveniently add account numbers.
 The mobile app is also available for Apple Watch and Android Wear.
 The mobile app’s streamlined platform displays tickers and stock prices, as well as a plethora of news sources, graphs and candlestick charts.

 Robinhood research and resources

 Without paying $5 per month for Robinhood Gold, Robinhood doesn’t offer many research options beyond price history and recent news.
 There are basic research, news and analyst ratings on stocks and ETFs, as well as several chart options.
 For in-depth reports and real-time news and analysis, you might better off with a full-service broker, though those services might cost more than $5 per month elsewhere.

 The bottom line

-Robinhood offers free stocks and options trades, free ETF transactions and $0 commissions.
-It’s popular with millennial investors, but they should note that accounts are taxable as they don’t have IRAs.
+Robinhood offers commission-free stocks, ETFs, and options trades, and is popular with millennial investors.
+But they should note that accounts are taxable, as Robinhood doesn’t offer IRAs.
 Securities include stocks, ETFs, options and cryptocurrencies, but there are no mutual funds, bonds or retirement accounts.